lobola alone is not a marriage

 There is a big question popping up in South African courtrooms lately: Does paying lobola mean you are officially married the moment the money is handed over?

-The answer is "not necessarily" and getting it wrong can have huge consequences for your bank account and your future.
+The answer is "not necessarily" and getting it wrong can have huge consequences for your bank account and estate.

 1. How Things Used to Work

-Back in the day, our cultures generally had one main way to get married.
-Because there was only one "destination," everyone knew that paying lobola was the clear path to that marriage.
-It was safe to assume that once lobola was paid, the couple was married because there weren't other legal options to choose from.
+Back in the day, our cultures only recognised one main version of a married, which is known today as a customary marriage.
+This presented only one "destination" after the payment of lobola and in turn everyone over time regarded the payment of lobola as good as a marriage.
+It was safe to assume that once lobola was paid, the couple was married because there were no other legal options to choose from.

 Times have changed.
 Today, we have many different ways to get married under the law.
-You might want a customary marriage, or you might want a civil marriage at Home Affairs.
-You might want to be "In Community of Property" (sharing everything), or you might want an ANC (keeping your assets separate).
+You might want a customary marriage, or you might want a civil marriage.
+You might want it to be "In Community of Property" (sharing everything), or you might want it out of community of property (keeping your assets separate).

-Because there are so many choices, lobola has become a crossroads.
+Because there are so many choices today, lobola has become a crossroads.
 It’s the first step you take before choosing which legal path to walk.

-If we force lobola to automatically count as a marriage every time, we actually hurt our traditions.
+If we force lobola to automatically count as a marriage every time, we actually risk hurting the traditions in modern time.
 Why?
-Because people who want a civil marriage might start skipping lobola entirely just to avoid being "accidentally" married under customary law.
-To save the tradition, we have to be stricter about what lobola actually is: a precursor, not the finish line.
+Because people who only want a civil marriage might start skipping lobola entirely just to avoid being "accidentally" married under customary law.
+To save the tradition, and in consideration of the modern environment we have be stricter about what lobola actually is: a step before marriage, not the finish line.

 3. The Law’s Job: Making Things Clear

-One of the most important rules in this law (Section 3) says that for a marriage to be real, both people must consent (agree) to be married under customary law.
+The requirements set out in this act (Section 3), among others, require that for a marriage to be valid, both people must consent (agree) to be married under customary law.
 This is the law's way of making sure everyone is on the same page, no matter their tribe or tradition.

 4. You Can’t Agree to Something You Don’t Know About

-"Legal consent" is just a fancy way of saying you know exactly what you’re signing up for.
-If a couple pays lobola but doesn’t realize that doing so might make them "legally married" right then and there, they haven't really consented.
-You can't agree to a marriage that you didn't even know was "on the table" yet!
+"Consent" is just a fancy way of saying you know exactly what you’re signing up for and you agree to sign up.
+If lobola is paid but the couple doesn’t realize that doing so might make them "legally married" right there and then, they cannot have consented.
+You can't consent to a marriage that you didn't even know was "on the table"!

-The Constitutional Court has said that while our customs can change and grow (they call this "Living Law"), these changes cannot ignore the rule of consent.
-If a court decides you are married when you didn't intend to be, they are basically "manufacturing consent" they are putting words in your mouth and forcing a marriage on you that you didn't ask for.
+The Constitutional Court has said that while our customs change and grow (they call this "Living Law"), these changes cannot ignore the rule of consent.
+If a court decides you are married when you didn't intend to be, they are basically manufacturing consent for you, they are putting words in your mouth and forcing a marriage on you that you didn't ask for.

 5. The "celebration" Problem

-You might have heard about the HHP case (Sengadi v Tsambo).
-Many people think the court got rid of traditional rituals like "handing over the bride."
+You might have heard about the HHP (the hip hop musician’s) case (Sengadi v Tsambo), this is the case that started all this confusion.
+Many people think the court got rid of wedding traditional rituals like "handing over of the bride", leaving the payment of lobola as the only requirement to a customary marriage.
 That’s not actually what happened.

 Conclusion: Protecting Our Traditions